Stability conditions for polarised varieties: Introduction

 We should say immediately that this conjecture is only plausible in sufficiently ``large volume'' regions of the space of central charges; this is a condition which we expect to be explicit in concrete situations.
 Away from this region, categorical phenomena should enter.
 Thus Conjecture \ref{intromainconjecture} should be seen as a first approximation of a larger conjecture involving a more categorical framework.
 When the values $Z(X,L)$ and $Z(\X,\L)$ lie in the upper half plane, the inequality is equivalent to asking for the phase inequality $\phi(\X,\L) > \phi(X,L)$ to hold, and the ``large volume'' hypothesis should imply that for the relevant test configuration, $Z(\X,\L)$ does lie in the upper half plane.
 We also note that, much as with the Yau-Tian-Donaldson conjecture, it seems reasonable that one may need to impose a uniform notion of stability \cite[Conjecture 1.1]{uniform}; see \cite{li} for recent progress.

 Here we prove the ``large volume limit'' of this conjecture, for what seems to be the most interesting class of central charge.
 For this admissible class of central charge defined in Section \ref{mainresults}, when one scales the polarisation $L$ to $kL$ for $k \gg 0$, the central charge takes values in the upper half plane and the leading order term in $k$ of the phase inequalities $\phi_k(X,L) < \phi_k(\X,\L)$ is simply the usual inequality on the Donaldson-Futaki invariant involved in the definition of K-stability.
 It follows that the natural notion of \emph{asymptotic $Z$-stability} implies \emph{K-semistability}.
-A K-semistable polarised variety conjecturally admits a test configuration with central fibre K-polystable, and we say that $(X,L)$ is \emph{analytically K-semistable} if the central fibre is a smooth polarised variety admitting a cscK metric.
+A K-semistable polarised variety conjecturally admits a test configuration with central fibre K-polystable, and we say that $(X,L)$ is \emph{analytically K-semistable} if there is a test configuration whose central fibre is a smooth polarised variety admitting a cscK metric.
+We in addition assume that the deformation theory of the central fibre is unobstructed, to aid the analytic argument in the following, which is our main result:

 \begin{theorem} Let $(X,L)$ be an analytically K-semistable variety which has discrete automorphism group.
 Then $(X,kL)$ admits $Z$-critical K\"ahler metrics for all $k \gg 0$ provided it is asymptotically $Z$-stable. \end{theorem}